hrpan/tetris_mcts/README.md

 (Warning: Codes are a hot mess riddled with inconsistent styles and unclear namings, read them at your own risk.)

-(Warning2: I have been experimenting a lot of things lately, so some of the features may not work properly.
+(Warning2: I have been experimenting with a lot of things lately, so some of the features may not work properly.
 If you intend to reproduce my earlier results, make sure you check out my previous commits.)

 ## Major update